physics210/p210-2024/docs/syllabus.md

 ### Engagement

-The engagement grading category encompasses tasks that the teaching team feel are extremely valuable for your learning in this course.
-The editorial decision equivalent for this grading category is based on the percentage of the possible engagement points you have earned for your on-time submissions. .
+The engagement assessment category encompasses tasks that the teaching team feel are extremely valuable for your learning in this course.
+The editorial decision equivalent for this assessment category is based on the percentage of the possible engagement points you have earned for your on-time submissions. .

 * Preclass preparation assignments and homework assignments are graded for completion automatically by Canvas.
 We will routinely spot check these submissions and may ask you to resubmit work that is insufficiently complete or thorough.
 Late submissions will be credited at half of the original engagement points and must be submitted by the last day of class.
 * Feedback drafts of your projects may have some minimum completion criteria that require assessment from a TA to earn the relevant engagement points.